 Encouraged behaviour

-• Take a break when you need one!
+- Take a break when you need one!
 The schedule is fairly packed, but we don’t expect everyone to attend every talk live.
-If you feel like it’s too much, you can go for a walk, or to your room, or exercise… whatever makes you happy.
+If you feel like it’s too much, you can go for a walk, or to your hotel, or exercise… whatever makes you happy.
 Taking care of yourself is valued, and is never a failure.

 Forbidden behaviour

-• Any kind of discriminatory remarks or actions, based for example on gender, race, religion, language and accents, physical appearance, age, health issues, disability, or previous education.
+- Any kind of discriminatory remarks or actions, based for example on gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or previous education.

-• Any kind of sexual harassment.
-If someone made you feel uncomfortable please talk to us.
+- Any kind of sexual harassment.
+If someone made you feel uncomfortable, or you witness any harassment, please talk to us.
 We will protect you and address it with the person.
 If you’re wondering whether what you’re about to say could be harassment, just… don’t?
 You can always ask the organisers and we will be happy to clarify it.

-• Note that this list is not exhaustive.
-If you are unsure whether something you are about to say could be offensive or mean to others, you can always say nothing.
+- Note that this list is not exhaustive.
+If you are unsure whether something you are about to say or do could be offensive or mean to others, you can always say nothing.

 Enforcement